Evelyn Ryan, Yourlifelifter

 - The value of one year of experience 30 times over is not equivalent to the value of 30 years of experience.

-- Thinking you are competent does not make you competent.
+- Thinking you or someone else is competent does not make you or them competent.

 - Believing lies even by a majority does not make them true or valuable.

 - Being comfortable or familiar with an idea or a belief does not indicate its truth or value.

 At a minimum, I hope these motivate you to think and pull the thread on why or why you do not relate to them.
 Why should you care?
 Because these are the core (corrected) irrational beliefs we are taught to believe that skew our perceptions of our own (male or female) and others’ personal power and self-worth.
 These are the primary beliefs that impact our emotional and relationship health and our self-esteem and our prejudices.
 They also are what attract us to and make us vulnerable to abusers, exploiters, con artists and other power hungry predators in power imbalanced relationships.
 In short, these are the primary beliefs that support our personal joy, health, power, and happiness.

 Why are Personal Power and Worth Important to Survival